maximedaraize/create-scss-website/docs/code/index.md

 Inside the abstracts folder of `create-scss`, you'll find multiple files containing helper code.
 Those files will be available to you by installing the complete template or by specifically choosing it with the custom option.

-Here's a preview of what you'll find in those file.
+Here's a preview of what you'll find in  those files.

 ## Colors